dhnt/dhnt/dhnt.md

 |0    |juji | juj

 The prefix ju may be dropped depending on the context.
-The year of December 18 2018:
+The date of December 18 2018:
 aba ahe bajiahe or in contracted form: ab ah bjiah

 Binary number or booleans are prefixed with bu.